 An instant guest bedroom on wheels?
-That’s what Portland, ME-based architect Will Winkelman of Winkelman Architecture was asked to provide in the restoration of a 1959 Chevrolet Viking short bus.
+That’s what Portland, ME-based architect Will Winkelman of Winkelman Architecture was asked to create from a 1959 Chevrolet Viking short bus.

 Winkelman’s client was looking for maximum flexibility: transportation for group outings, a camper for family forays into the wilderness, and of course the invaluable extra guest bedroom.
-Complete with plumbing, power, and a funky interior, being a guest was never more fun.
+The finished design comes complete with plumbing, power, and a funky interior; being a guest was never more fun.

-Above: The exterior of the 1959 Chevrolet Viking bus was a pure restoration.
+Above: The exterior of the 1959 Chevrolet Viking bus required extensive restoration, and a makeover from brown and white to mint green.

-Above: A peek into the bus's sleeping quarters.
+Above: A peek at the bus’s sleeping quarters.

 Above: “The client envisioned a funky, hippy, Moroccan vibe,” says Winkelman.
 “To that end, it’s like we inserted an alternate life into the bus, a road not yet traveled.
 We took it back to the 1960s and rooted it there with beads, dangles, and paisleys.”

-Above: A mixture of animal prints, paisleys and Moroccan prints selected by Vince Moulton Interiors give the furnishings a funky 60's vibe.
+Above: A mixture of animal prints, paisleys, and Moroccan prints selected by Vince Moulton Interiors of Boston give the furnishings a funky sixties vibe.

 Above: “For the interior millwork, we translated the design vision into an arts and crafts aesthetic,” Winkelman says.
 “Quarter-sawn white oak felt like the right fit: not exotic, not trying too hard.
 It wants to be finely crafted and is evocative of the era.”

-Above: Table seating provides more seating when the bus is used for group transportation.
+Above: Table seating provides becomes passenger seating when the bus is used for group transportation.

 Above: The single beds can be put together to make a queen-sized bed.